adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 	  margin-bottom: 10px;
 	}

 There's a third option.
-Imagine a checkout flow whereby each page has an identical continue button.
-And next to it is a link to go back to the previous step.
-We can do this:
+Imagine a checkout flow whereby each page has a continue button and a link to the previous step.
+We can reuse it like this:

 	.checkoutActions-continueButton { }